takaobaltazar/sap-capm-bookshop/Day-5-Exercise-2-Add-Annotation.md

 ## Add annotation for Selection Fields
 ### Steps
 1. Open **annotation.cds** in `app` > `report` folder path.
-2. Add annotations to service `Books`.
+2. Add annotations to service `Books` in end of the line.
 ```cds
 annotate service.Books with @(
     UI.SelectionFields: [title, stock, price]